Python-Markdown/markdown/docs/extensions/api.md

 * **`SimpleTextInlineProcessor(pattern)`**:

-    Returns simple text of `group(2)` of a `pattern` and the boundaries of where the data to replace resides.
+    Returns simple text of `group(2)` of a `pattern` and the start and end position of the match.

 * **`SimpleTagInlineProcessor(pattern, tag)`**:

     Returns an element of type "`tag`" with a text attribute of `group(3)` of a `pattern`. `tag` should be a string of a HTML element (i.e.: 'em').
-    Also returns the boundaries of where the data to replace resides.
+    It also returns the start and end position of the match.

 * **`SubstituteTagInlineProcessor(pattern, tag)`**:

-    Returns an element of type "`tag`" with no children or text (i.e.: `br`) and the boundaries of where the data to replace resides.
+    Returns an element of type "`tag`" with no children or text (i.e.: `br`) and the start and end position of the match.

 A very small number of the basic legacy processors are still available to prevent breakage of 3rd party extensions during the transition period to the